Samas22/ontologika/CONTRIBUTING.md

-##  Contributing Rules and Procedures
+###  Contributing Rules and Procedures

-# Fisrt Things  First
+## First Things  First

-How it Works and must keep working for the sake of evolution and better versions
+# How it Works and must keep working for the sake of evolution and better versions